mill1/AdventOfCode2025/README.md

-# Advent of Code 2025 — My Festive Puzzle Forge 🎁✨
+# Advent of Code 2025 — Solutions ⭐🎁✨

-This repo holds my solutions for **Advent of Code 2025**
+This repo holds my solutions for the puzzles of the **Advent of Code 2025**

 ## 🎄 What’s Inside?